The Nearness of the Commanded Word

 God's revealed command is near, speakable, heart-directed, and obeyable, leaving Israel accountable to respond with covenant obedience rather than claiming ignorance or impossibility.

-11 For this commandment which I command you today is not too hard for you or too distant.
+11 For this commandment I give you today is not too difficult for you or beyond your reach.

-12 It is not in heaven, that you should say, “Who will go up for us to heaven, bring it to us, and proclaim it to us, that we may do it?”
+12 It is not in heaven, that you should need to ask, ‘Who will ascend into heaven to get it for us and proclaim it, that we may obey it?’

-13 Neither is it beyond the sea, that you should say, “Who will go over the sea for us, bring it to us, and proclaim it to us, that we may do it?”
+13 And it is not beyond the sea, that you should need to ask, ‘Who will cross the sea to get it for us and proclaim it, that we may obey it?’

-14 But the word is very near to you, in your mouth and in your heart, that you may do it.
+14 But the word is very near you; it is in your mouth and in your heart, so that you may obey it.

 God's revealed command is near, speakable, heart-directed, and obeyable, leaving Israel accountable to respond with covenant obedience rather than claiming ignorance or impossibility.